AdobeDocs/campaign-classic.en/help/technotes/using/deliverability-server.md

 ## How to update?{#acc-deliverability-update}

-As a hosted customer, Adobe will be working with you to upgrade your instance(s) to the newer version.
+As a **hosted customer**, Adobe will be working with you to upgrade your instance(s) to the newer version, and create the project in Adobe Developer Console.

-As an on-premise/hybrid customer, you need to upgrade to one of the newer versions to benefit from the new deliverability server
+As an **on-premise/hybrid customer**, you need to upgrade to one of the newer versions to benefit from the new deliverability server.
-.
 Once all instances are upgraded, you will be able to [implement the new integration](#implementation-steps) to Adobe deliverability server, and ensure a seamless transition.

 ## Implementation steps (hybrid and on-premise customers) {#implementation-steps}

->[!IMPORTANT]
+>[!WARNING]
 >
 >These steps should only be carried out by Hybrid and On-premise implementations.
 >